 That way, your purchasing team doesn't unknowingly reorder more of that item number.
 And your warehouse management team knows that more inventory isn't on its way, and they can use that space for other products (this small gesture can seriously improve your fulfillment relationships).

 2. Perform regular inventory audits

 Routine inventory audits ensure your stock records match what's actually sitting in your warehouse.
 Not only does this improve inventory accuracy, but it can provide visibility into what items aren't moving (leading to better inventory control).

 This way, you know what SKUs perform well and which ones are not.
-From there, you can decide how to reduce (or eliminate) the low-demand inventory – like by hosting a marketing event to increase demand.
+From there, you can decide how to reduce (or eliminate) the low-demand inventory – like by hosting a marketing event to increase demand for your product.

 3. Investigate reasons behind low sales volumes